marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 The primary purpose of a mock library is to aid developers in their work.
 If a codebase relies solely on the presence of mocks for testability, it indicates potential design flaws[^2].

 To address this issue, we need to focus on making our [System Under Test (SUT)](http://xunitpatterns.com/SUT.html) genuinely testable.
+In this article we'll dive into how [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) using [high-order functions](https://kotlinlang.org/docs/lambdas.html) or [Functional Interfaces](https://kotlinlang.org/docs/fun-interfaces.html) can help you achieve testable code without the needs for mocks.
 The key is to minimize dependencies, ideally reducing them to zero[^3].
 We should aim to eliminate dependencies on components like a class that is used throughout the application, or a data model that the SUT doesn't own.

 **Shared understanding:**  I'm using the word dependency to refer to a link between two functions, classes or modules.
 For simplicity, let's say it is a direct import.